petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

 - [Using Elasticsearch's Query String query](#complex-filter-with-query-string)
 - [Boosting Matches to Nested Fields](#boosting-matches-to-nested-fields)

-See [Filtering Search Results](./using-the-custom-filter-widget.md) for a detailed explanation of the Custom Filter widget.
+See [Using the Custom Filter Widget](./using-the-custom-filter-widget.md) for a detailed explanation of the Custom Filter widget.

 ## Excluding Certain Content